 Children have opportunities across the curriculum to access IT.
 All classrooms have an Interactive whiteboard which gets the children involved in the teaching of lessons.
 The school also has a set of Ozo bots and Bee Bots, which the children use in maths and ICT to support their positional language and computing skills.
 Children have also been using iPads to support the computing curriculum across the curriculum.
-This year staff took part in Barefoot computer training.
+Staff have had Barefoot computer training.
 This programme, supported by BT, ensures children become confident 'computational thinkers' which will ultimately enrich their career options and life chances.

 Key skills are begun in Pre school, where children can play simple games to develop their mouse control.
 Letter and number activities also help their learning.